lanrat/hass-kindle-screensaver/README.md

 **Finally**, You should end up with a URL pointing to the exposed port of the rendering docker container to configure this on your kindle as described in the following section.

-This URL needs to be plain HTTP as no TLS or SSL is supported by the Kindle 4.
-If your server is HTTPS only (which is a good thing!), I recommend using a free CDN like [Hostry](https://www.hostry.com).

 ## Hardware